mithraskuipers/mithraskuipers/README.md

 ### Hi 👋

 I'm Mithras and currently studying software engeering at Codam (42 network).
 Prior to Codam I studied theoretical psychology, cognitive neuroscience, and artificial intelligence.
-After years of work-experience in the video-game events industry and having met many talented programmers, I decided to dive into the dynamic and extensive field of software engineering myself.
+After years of work-experience in the video-game events industry and having met many talented game engineers, I decided to dive into the dynamic and extensive field of software engineering myself.

 <!--
 **mithraskuipers/mithraskuipers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.